 (f) Exceptions to the Hearings Examiner's Report; Reopening the Record.
 Any interested person may make exceptions to the Hearings Examiner's report, and the Board may reopen the record, in the manner prescribed in Rule 10.7(b).

 10.9 - Emergency Rules

-Emergency Rules.

-(1) The District’s Board may adopt an emergency rule without prior notice or hearing, or with an abbreviated notice and hearing, if the Board:
+(a) The District’s Board may adopt an emergency rule without prior notice or hearing, or with an abbreviated notice and hearing, if the Board:

-(A) finds that a substantial likelihood of imminent peril to the public health, safety, or welfare, or requirement of state or federal law, requires adoption of a rule on less than 20 days' notice; and
+(1) finds that a substantial likelihood of imminent peril to the public health, safety, or welfare, or requirement of state or federal law, requires adoption of a rule on less than 20 days' notice; and

-(B) prepares a written statement of the reasons for its finding under Subdivision (a), above.
+(2) prepares a written statement of the reasons for its finding under Subdivision (1), above.

-(2) Except as provided by Subsection (3), herein, a rule adopted under this section may not be effective for longer than 90 days.
+(b) Except as provided by Subsection (c), herein, a rule adopted under this section may not be effective for longer than 90 days.

-(3) If notice of a hearing on the final rule is given not later than the 90th day after the date the rule is adopted, the rule is effective for an additional 90 days.
+(c) If notice of a hearing on the final rule is given not later than the 90th day after the date the rule is adopted, the rule is effective for an additional 90 days.

-(4) A rule adopted under this section must be adopted at a meeting held as provided under the Texas Open Meetings Act, Chapter 551, Government Code.
+(d) A rule adopted under this section must be adopted at a meeting held as provided under the Texas Open Meetings Act, Chapter 551, Government Code.

+10.10—Petition to Change Rules

+A person with a real property interest in groundwater may petition the District where the property that gives rise to the real property interest is located to adopt a rule or modify a rule adopted under this chapter.

+Petitions must be submitted in writing to the District office and must comply with the following requirements:

+(1) each rule requested must be submitted by separate petition;

+(2) each petition must be signed and state the name and address of each person signing the petition;

+(3) each petition must include:

+(A) a brief description of the petitioner’s real property interest in groundwater in the District;

+(B) a brief explanation of the proposed rule;

+(C) the text of the proposed rule prepared in a manner to indicate the words to be added or deleted from the text of the current rule, if any; and

+(D) an allegation of injury or inequity that could result from the failure to adopt the proposed rule.

+(c) The General Manager may reject any petition for failure to comply with the requirements of Subsection (b) of this section and shall provide notice to the petitioner of the reason for the rejection.

+(d) Not later than the 90th day after the date the District receives the petition, the District shall:

+(1) deny the petition and provide an explanation for the denial; or

+(2) engage in rulemaking consistent with the granted petition.

+(e) Nothing in this section may be construed to create a private cause of action for a decision to accept or deny a petition filed under this section.

 RULE 11 -- WELL CLOSING AND PROTECTION OF WATER QUALITY